WordPress/wpcs-docs/wordpress-coding-standards/php.md

 echo "<a href='$link' title='$linktitle'>$linkname</a>";
 [/php]

 Text that goes into attributes should be run through <code>esc_attr()</code> so that single or double quotes do not end the attribute value and invalidate the HTML and cause a security issue.
-See <a href="http://codex.wordpress.org/Data_Validation">Data Validation</a> in the Codex for further details.
+See <a href="http://codex.wordpress.org/Data_Validation" target="_blank">Data Validation</a> in the Codex for further details.
 <h3>Indentation</h3>
 Your indentation should always reflect logical structure.
 Use <strong>real tabs</strong> and <strong>not spaces</strong>, as this allows the most flexibility across clients.